Helpful Links & Nonprofits

 Pikes Peak Library District

 Pikes Peak Library District (PPLD) is a nationally recognized system of public libraries serving a population of more than 650,185 in El Paso County, Colorado.
 With fifteen facilities, online resources, and mobile library service, PPLD responds to the unique needs of individual neighborhoods and the community at large.
-Their mission is to provide resources and opportunities that impact individual lives and build community.
-They strive to reach all members of the community, providing free and equitable access to information and an avenue for personal and community enrichment.
+Our mission is to provide resources and opportunities that impact individual lives and build community.
+We strive to reach all members of the community, providing free and equitable access to information and an avenue for personal and community enrichment.

 The Justice Center